 Tri-Chlor (Trichloro-s-triazinetrione) – Tablets

-Comes in Tablet (most common), granular, and powder form and can be used to maintain chlorine levels and as a shock.
-Typically used for outdoor applications.
+Comes in Tablet (most common), granular, and powder form and can be used to maintain chlorine levels and as a shock (different from the 3 inch chlorine tablets) Typically used for outdoor applications.

 Pros of Tri-Chlor